 To nominate an individual, please complete the nomination form.
 Once completed, please email it to [email protected] by the end of May each year.

 Please submit a maximum of 500 words outlining why you think the nominee deserves to be awarded Honorary Membership of BSACI.

-The Trustees will assess nominees.
-The Trustees will be looking for candidates whose work shows evidence of having made a significant or sustained contribution to the field of Allergy and Clinical Immunology.
-Examples include (but are not limited to):
+The Trustees will assess nominees whose work shows evidence of having made a significant or sustained contribution to the international field of allergy and clinical immunology.

-1. Contributions that have helped allergy and clinical immunology services achieve better outcomes for patients or staff.
+a.
+Contributions that have helped allergy and clinical immunology services achieve better outcomes for patients or staff.

 b.
 A personal impact which differs from those of any team or organisation where they work and where their outputs go beyond those of any role they are employed to play.